nikwithak/nikwithak/README.md

 ## Tech Interviews

 I've been on both sides of the interviewing table more times than I can count.
 I offer affordable interview coaching to help other software engineers navigate the rigor of the long technical and behavioral interview loops.
-[Email me](mailto:nwakg@pm.me) if you are currently interviewing, or about to begin your search, and I am more than happy to help you land your dream job!
+[Email me](mailto:nwakg@pm.me) if you are currently interviewing, or about to begin your job search, and I am more than happy to help you land your dream job!

 ## Employment / Consulting